On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 \subsubsection{Inclusive Choice}

-Similar to \cref{sec:parallelism,sec:exclusive_choice}, \cref{fig:pn_or} shows the optional repeatable variant of inclusive choice (OR), while the other variants (mandatory, optional, and mandatory repeatable) can be obtained by removing the silent transitions 1, 2, or both, respectively.
-Standard \declare constraints cannot capture any of these variants in the presence of activity repetitions.
+Similar to \cref{sec:parallelism,sec:exclusive_choice}, \cref{fig:pn_or} shows the optional repeatable variant of inclusive choice (OR), where the mandatory, optional, and mandatory repeatable variants can be obtained by removing the silent transitions 1, 2, or both, respectively.
+Standard \declare constraints cannot capture any of these variants.
 The underlying problem is that \declare lacks a mechanisms to track which of the OR branches have been activated (i.e., chosen for execution) and to enforce the completion of the activated branches before any of the activities following the OR construct can be executed (i.e., that all branches chosen for execution complete before the corresponding OR-join occurs).